esin/kubectlsafe/README.md

 # kubectlsafe
-Safe run operations in Kubernetes
+Plugin for kubectl for safe write operations in Kubernetes

 Before every write (apply, create, etc...) operation kubectl will ask you about you choise